ldesousa/fix-ubuntu/README.md

 ----------------------

 The default audio player in Ubuntu is Rhythmbox, a stout programme that has sticked to a same user interface for many years.
-However, in Ubuntu 16.04 it is some functionality, like scrobbling to services such as Last.fm.
-This script installs [Sayonara](http://sayonara-player.com) is a modern audio player, focused on library browsing and management, providing a large plethora of features.
+However, in Ubuntu 16.04 it lacks some functionality, like scrobbling to services such as Last.fm.
+This script installs [Sayonara](http://sayonara-player.com), a modern audio player, focused on library browsing and management and providing a large plethora of features.

 Instructions